wplib/wplib-box/README.md

 ##Setting the Domain Name

-To use WPLib Box for a local domain name other than `wplib.box` edit the `Vagrantfile` and replace the text `"wplib.box"` with your preferred local domain name _(we recommend `"dev.your-production-domain.tld"`):_
+To use WPLib Box for a local domain name other than `wplib.box` edit the `Vagrantfile` and replace the text `"wplib.box"` with your preferred local domain name _(we recommend `"your-production-domain.dev"`):_

 In other words, change this: